-Indiana Family & Social Services Administration (FSSA) reported that the state’s average monthly nursing home cost was $6,682 ($80,184 per year) as of July 1, 2019, and it has increased at an average inflation rate of just under 5% per year for at least the past 20 years.
-Actual nursing home, assisted living, and home healthcare costs vary by region and the kinds of services that patients require.
+The Indiana Family & Social Services Administration (FSSA) reported that the state’s average monthly nursing home cost was $7,496 ($89,952 per year) as of July 1, 2023.
+Except for the period from January 1, 2019, to June 30, 2020, the cost increased at an average inflation rate of just under 5% per year for most of the preceding 20 years.
+Of course, actual nursing home, assisted living, and home healthcare costs vary by region and the kinds of services that patients require.

 Medicare & Supplemental Insurance Fall Short

 Medicare pays up to the first 100 days in a nursing home.
 Medicare only covers nursing home care if the patient was transferred to the nursing home after inpatient admission to a hospital through 3 midnights.
 Supplemental insurance usually depends on Medicare coverage.

 Medicaid Pays Nursing Home Costs When Residents Cannot Pay

 Medicaid is a state-administered federal healthcare payment system.
 FSSA manages Indiana’s Medicaid system.
 Medicaid helps older and disabled Hoosiers pay some of their healthcare expenses, but applicants must satisfy wealth and income requirements to qualify.
 Most Medicaid applicants must earn less gross income than $2,742 per month (in 2023), but special trust plans can help some high-income applicants qualify.
 Resource rules depend on the applicant’s marital status.